stretchcloud/OCI-APIGW-Demo-API/README.md

-## 1. Clone the repository, build & run the Docker Container
+## 1. Clone the repository, generate the CSV & build the Docker Container